marcotoronto/rdm-test/content/06-1_Data_Collection.md

 # Record the Process of Data Collection
 {: .no_toc}

-In your research data management plan, it's important to various aspects related to data collection:
+In your research data management plan, it's important to explain various aspects related to data collection:

 <details open markdown="block">
   <summary>